 - Hazelnut or sweet Almond VO: 1 tablespoon

-2 drops on the solar plexus and inside of wrists and breathe in deeply.
+2 drops on the solar plexus and inside of wrists and breath in deeply.

 Prepare the perinea

 Macadamia VO softens the muscles of the perinea and makes them more elastic.
 To prepare for childbirth, you can massage this area several times a day from the 8th month of pregnancy onwards.

 It is important to relax during labour so as to avoid muscle tension and increase birth pains.